PreetikaJoshi2/CSS-tutorial/README.md

 <br>

-     5) CSS Group Selector:-The grouping selector is used to select all the elements with the same style definitions.<br>
+     5) CSS Group Selector:-
+     The grouping selector is used to select all the elements with the same style definitions.<br>

                              <!DOCTYPE html>
                              <html>